taltonji2/PreReqChecker/README.md

 </p>

 ## NeedToTake
-The purpose of this class is given a list of completed courses, find the courses required to reach a target course.
+The purpose of this class is, given a list of completed courses, find the courses required to reach a target course.

 Takes three arguments:
 - An adjlist input file